SlingNode/eth-2-key-manager-api-client/docs/index.md

 The ETH 2 Key Manager API (also referred to as Validator API) enables users to use a single interface to manage keys for all clients.
 The keystore operations performed using the API do not require the client to be restarted.

+## Asynchronous and synchronous methods

+The API client provides both asynchronous and synchronous methods.
+Both methods are implemented using the [httpx](https://www.python-httpx.org/) library, which uses AsyncIO under the hood.
+The asynchronous methods let you perform operation on multiple validators in non-blocking manner.
+This is significantly faster when managing large number of validators.
+Refer to [examples](https://eth-2-key-manager-api-client.slingnode.com/) for sample scripts.

 ## Resources

 The Full documentation is available at [https://eth-2-key-manager-api-client.slingnode.com/](https://eth-2-key-manager-api-client.slingnode.com/)